Measured Move Chart Pattern Strategy

 Measured Move Chart Pattern Strategy – Buy Rules

-The measured move chart strategy is an easy way to the make money trading forex.
+The measured move chart strategy is an easy way to make money trading forex.
 You simply have to employ this step-by-step guide on how to use the measured move and you’ll be in tune with the market rhythm.

 In essence, trading the measured move is simply an attempt to predict how far the market will continue to move after a price event.